Claudia-teng/ticket-club-api/README.md

 <img width="80%" alt="scaling-comparison" src="./public/readme/scaling-comparison.png">

-However, horizontal scaling with t3.small should also be implemented to verify the comparison of two scaling method, as it might be the poor performance from t3.micro.
+However, horizontal scaling with t3.small should also be implemented to verify the comparison of two scaling methods, as it might be the poor performance from t3.micro.